pedroid999/google-date-generator/README.md

    - The authentication tokens will be saved locally as `token.json`

 4. The script will:
-   - Analyze the image using GPT-4 Vision
+   - Analyze the image using GPT-4o
    - Extract event details including:
      * Event title
      * Start date and time